 1. Get a good night’s sleep

-It has nothing to do with how long you sleep for (although 8 hours would be ideal), but the quality of your sleep.
+It has nothing to do with how long you sleep (although 8 hours would be ideal), but with the quality.
 Try to get comfortable in bed, with enough duvet and as little light as possible.
-You should also avoid watching television or looking at your phone one hour before going to bed.
+You should also avoid the TV and your phone for about an hour before going to bed.

 You don’t need to have a job that allows you to start later in the day, you could at least take the dog for a walk 15 minutes after waking up.
 You’ll have to set the alarm a little earlier but it’ll be worth it.

 The other option if you don’t like getting up early is to get your body moving in a less “formal” way.
-For example, cycle to work, use the stairs instead of the elevator, or park your car further from work so that you have to walk a little further (and walk back).
+For example, cycle to work, use the stairs instead of the elevator or park your car further from work so that you have to walk a little further (and walk back).

-Maybe exercise isn’t for you (although it’s great for your health) and you want a more relaxed activity but still to have more energy throughout the day.
+Perhaps exercise isn’t for you (although it’s great for your health) and you want a more relaxed activity but still to have more energy throughout the day.
 In this case, we recommend you dedicate 10 minutes to meditation.

-You don’t need to be an tibetan monk or an expert in meditation.
+You don’t need to be a Tibetan monk or an expert in meditation.
 You simply need to put yourself in the lotus position (with your legs crossed and back straight), close your eyes, and focus on your breathing.
-Leave aside any thoughts about work, money, relationships or other domestic issues.
-Concentrate on your body and nothing more.

 5. Let natural light into your home

-5. Have a good breakfast
+5. Have a proper breakfast

 It’s a really common thing for people who are in a rush to leave the house to simply drink a coffee on the way, however, it’s not enough.
-Get up 10 minutes earlier and prepare a complete breakfast including fruit, cereals, and dairy (best skimmed).
+Get up 10 minutes earlier and prepare a complete breakfast including fruit, cereals, and dairy.

 The first thing we recommend is trying to put your desk close to a window where natural light comes in.
 This will help keep your brain active.

-Another recommendation is to maintain a good posture, not only to avoid knots and pains, but also so that you don’t “sleep” in front of the screen.
+Another recommendation is to maintain a good posture, not only to avoid knots and pains but also so that you don’t “sleep” in front of the screen.
 For this, your shoulder should be as straight as possible, shoulders far from the ears, and neck comfortable.

-7. Move about
+7. Move around